libopenstorage/operator/README.md

-# operator
+# Openstorage Operator
-Storage operator for Kubernetes
+Operator to manage storage cluster in Kubernetes